 By the time Bill graduated from seminary, fine art had made a stronger calling on him.
 It was then that he married his beautiful wife, Diane, who encouraged him to pursue his desire to become a fine artist.
 Bill enrolled in the Atelier of renown art teacher David Hardy, who taught the drawing and painting methods of the Baroque artists; even teaching how to prime linen canvas with rabbit skin glue and how to use the black oils (which are really amber colored), known as Maroger medium.
 David also taught accurate color rendering, a focus which already interested Bill with his love of color.
 Bill was able to combine his knowledge of composition with techniques from David Hardy's classes to produce award winning art that garnered scores of blue ribbons throughout the Bay Area and sold at local Art and Wine Festivals.

 The next chapter in Bill's artistic journey would be representation in Carmel and wine country galleries.
 At first Bill experienced success, then a debilitating recession struck California.
 But about this time Bill and Diane fell in love with Benicia, California which they visited almost every weekend.
 Early one Sunday morning on one of their visits, Bill was offered a space in the famous Tannery Building to open his own gallery.
 Bill created a beautiful gallery space, where Diane soon convinced him to paint landscapes and seascapes.
 Bill's Benicia scenes were very popular for visitors to his gallery and he happily sold many paintings and giclees.
 Bill says that it was there that he learned how to put "curb appeal" in his paintings.
-After 8 fulfilling and successful years, the business of business proved to demanding for Bill, and he sadly closed his gallery.
-Since then Bill has painted a new and exciting collection of land and sea.
+Bill also began teaching painting and drawing at his popular gallery.
+But after 8 fulfilling and successful years, the busy part of business proved to demanding for Bill, and he sadly closed his gallery.